rohithrajarajan/Movie-Recommender/README.md

 # Movie-Recommender
-Machine Learning Model to Suggest a Film
+Machine Learning Model to Suggest a Film according to the Actor, Genre Search for a Movie name to see similar Movies as result